lukasturcani/stk/docs/source/index.rst

 .. image:: figures/bb2_confs.png

 Also pretty distinguishable.
-This is good, it makes it easy to show that you can pick a conformers to use for assembly with :class:`.MacroMolecule`
+This is good, it makes it easy to show that you can pick which conformers to use for assembly with :class:`.MacroMolecule`

 .. code-block:: python